FEniCS/governance/governance.md

 part of their official duties at an Institutional Partner.

-With these definitions, an Institutional Partner is any recognized legal entity in the United States or elsewhere that employs at least one Institutional Contributor or Institutional Council Member.
+With these definitions, an Institutional Partner is any recognized legal entity that employs at least one Institutional Contributor or Institutional Council Member.
 Institutional Partners can be for-profit or non-profit entities.

 Institutions become eligible to become an Institutional Partner by employing individuals who actively contribute to The Project as part